slatedocs/slate/source/includes/azure/_networks.md

-`addressSpace`<br/>*string* | The first address range (IPV4 CIDR format) that will be covered by this virtual network `subnetName`<br/>*string* | The first subnet name within this virtual network `subnetAddressPrefix`<br/>*string* | The first subnet address range (IPV4 CIDR format) within this virtual network
+`addressSpace`<br/>*string* | The first address range (IPV4 CIDR format) that will be covered by this virtual network `subnetName`<br/>*string* | The first subnet name within this virtual network `subnetAddressPrefix`<br/>*string* | The first subnet address range (IPV4 CIDR format) within this virtual network `networkSecurityGroupId`<br>*string* | The id of the network security group for the subnet, can also enter NONE or omit the field.